YunChunChen/WeakMatchNet/README.md

 Pytorch implementation of our method for weakly supervised semantic matching.

-Contact: Yun-Chun Chen (ycchen918 at citi dot sinica dot edu dot tw) and Wei-Chih Hung (whung8 at ucmerced dot edu)
+Contact: Yun-Chun Chen (ycchen918 at citi dot sinica dot edu dot tw)

 Please cite our paper if you find it useful for your research.